VitaliRj/OBD2-SocktCAN-Interface/README.md

 ![Image of toolbox](/images/toolbox.PNG)

-The installed library and corresponding data will can be viewed by going to `MATLAB -> HOME -> Add-Ons -> Manage Add-Ons`, right klick on the "OBD2 SocktCan Interface" and go to `Open Folder`
+The installed library and all the corresponding data will can be viewed by navigating to `MATLAB -> HOME -> Add-Ons -> Manage Add-Ons`, right klick on the "OBD2 SocktCan Interface" and go to `Open Folder`

 ![Image of toolboxFolder](/images/toolboxFolder.PNG)

 ### The Simulink Model
+Depending on the target hardware, the Simulink Model Configuration Parameters have to be configured appropriately.

+1. `MATLAB -> HOME -> New Simulink Model`
+2. `Simulink Model -> Simulation -> Model Configuration Parameters`
+3. `Model Configuration Parameters -> Solver -> Solver Type = Fixed Step, Solver = auto`
+4. `Model Configuration Parameters -> Solver -> Additional Parameters -> Fixed-step size = 0.1`
+4. `Model Configuration Parameters -> Hardware Implementation -> Hardware Board = Raspberry Pi`

 ## Prepare the Target Hardware